Vanden Plas Princess: Production

 The Vanden Plas Princess 4-litre R remained in production until 1968, just ahead of BMC's merge into British Leyland.
 6,687 vehicles were produced at Kingsbury and an additional 312 C.K.D. kits were exported to South Africa bringing total production to 6,999 units.
 It was the only mass-produced civilian vehicle from another manufacturer ever to use a Rolls-Royce engine.

+The late Queen Elizabeth ll owned an estate model of the Vanden Plas Princess, with an estimated production of 4-7.

 Rolls-Royce Java

 This car was a result of a joint BMC / Rolls-Royce project for a smaller Bentley code-named Java.
 Prototypes were made using the Austin-engineered central portion of the Vanden Plas, with restyled Rolls-Royce and Bentley panels front and rear.
 Neither of these models made it into production.
 Rolls-Royce withdrew from the venture.
 They had been covering the possibility that the survival of their motor car division might depend on providing a relatively compact mass-produced Rolls-Royce.
 However 1965's introduction of the Rolls-Royce Silver Shadow was a success.